How to Build a DIY Workbench

 Join the front and rear posts together with the end rails and 1 ¼-inch wafer screws to complete one side of the frame.

-- Repeat steps 1-4 to complete the other side of the frame with the remaining front and rear posts.
+- Repeat the steps to complete the other side of the frame with the remaining front and rear posts.

 - When completed, connect the two frames together with the 45-inch rails and attach with 1 ¼-inch wafer screws.

 - Stand the bench up.

 Notch the Shelves